 - Public toilets accessible for ambulant disabled are located on the ground floor and are well lit.

-- The accessible toilet is located in the basement, and is access from the ground floor via the lift.
+- The accessible toilet is located in the basement, and is accessed from the ground floor via the lift.
 Please ask staff for assistance to use the lift.

 - The toilet is 45cm high, and has a transfer space to the right.